cividesk/com.cividesk.email.sparkpost/README.md

+# MOVED

+This project is moved to: https://lab.civicrm.org/extensions/sparkpost

 # SparkPost email extension for CiviCRM

 This extension allows CiviCRM to send emails and process bounces through the SparkPost service.